 2016 Warmwater Fishing Forecast

 Recommendations for Walleye, Muskellunge, Northern Pike, Chain Pickerel, Bass and Crappie

 The walleye, the largest member of the perch family, is one of New York's most highly sought after and valued sportfish.
 It has the capacity to reach a considerable size, presents a challenging fishing experience to anglers, and offers exceptional quality at the table.
 Historically, walleyes in New York likely inhabited waters only in the Great Lakes, St. Lawrence River, and Allegheny River watersheds.
 Today, primarily due to stocking and other DEC management efforts, walleye are found in over 140 waters from all of the major watersheds of the State.
 For advice on catching walleye see Fishing for Walleye.

 Walleye in Lake Erie and Oneida Lake

 While New York boasts many highly productive walleye waters throughout the State, Lake Erie and Oneida Lake have long been recognized as the premier walleye fisheries.
 Lake Erie is considered the top walleye destination in western New York.
 Lake Erie waters off of New York have seen average to good walleye hatches in 2005 through 2008, and more recently especially good hatches in 2010 and 2012.
-Due to this recent spawning success, the outlook remains very good for early season walleye anglers fishing the near shore reef areas at night.
-Some walleye from the exceptional 2003 year class are also still hanging around, giving anglers a chance to catch trophy size walleye between 24-27 inches long.
-Just last year (2014) anglers in New York's portion of Lake Erie experienced the highest walleye catch rates in 27 years of monitoring.
+Due to this recent spawning success, the outlook remains very good for Lake Erie walleye anglers in 2016.
+Many walleye from the exceptional 2003 year class are also still hanging around, giving anglers a chance to catch trophy size walleye between 24-27 inches long.
+In 2014, anglers in New York's portion of Lake Erie experienced the highest walleye catch rates in 28 years of monitoring, and the 2015 catch rates remained high.
 The walleye population in Oneida Lake has been monitored for over 50 years and has experienced significant fluctuations over that period of time.
 The current population has expanded and stabilized from relatively low levels in the mid to late 1990's.
-For further information on ongoing monitoring programs in these waters go to DEC's Biologists Reports webpage.
+For further information on ongoing monitoring programs in these waters go to DEC's Fisheries Management and Reports webpage.

 Walleye on Long Island